deltachat/mailadm/doc/index.rst

 ++++++++++++++++++++++++++++++

 You don't have to login with SSH every time you want to create tokens.
-You can also use the bot interface to talk to the bot in a verified Delta group.
-The bot needs an e-mail account to operate - it doesn't have to be on your mailcow server, it can be any e-mail account which also works with Delta Chat.
+You can also use the bot interface to give commands to mailadm in a verified Delta group, the "admin group chat".
+The mailadm bot needs an e-mail account to operate - it doesn't have to be on your mailcow server, it can be any e-mail account which also works with Delta Chat.

 You can run the following command to setup the bot::

     $ sudo docker exec mailadm mailadm setup-bot --email bot@example.org --password p4ssw0rd

-Then you are asked to scan a QR code to join the Admin Group.
-It is a verified Delta Chat group; anyone in the group can use it to issue commands to mailadm via Delta Chat.
+Then you are asked to scan a QR code to join the Admin Group, a verified Delta Chat group.
+Anyone in the group issue commands to mailadm via Delta Chat.
 You can send "/help" to the group to learn how to use it.

 If you ever lose access to the Admin Group, you can just re-run ``mailadm setup-bot`` to invalidate the old Admin Group and create a new one.